Walker Hall

 Examples

-Gunrock Davis filed by the priority deadline (extended to May 2 for 2024-25) and has a Student Aid Index (SAI) of $4,900.
+Gunrock Davis filed the FAFSA by the priority deadline and has a Student Aid Index (SAI) of $4,900.
 The tables below show grant summaries and disbursement schedules for these two scenarios:

-• Example 1 reflects grant eligibility if Gunrock were eligible for 100% of the Pell Grant.
+• Example 1 reflects grant eligibility if Gunrock is eligible for 100% of the Pell Grant.

 • Example 2 reflects grant revisions based on Gunrock's limited Pell eligibility.